Naproxen is a medicine called a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

 |Available as||Tablets and oral liquid medicine|

 Anti-inflammatory painkillers like naproxen are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
-Naproxen is used to treat painful conditions such as arthritis, sprains and strains, backache, period (menstrual) pain, and gout pain.
+Naproxen is used to treat painful conditions such as arthritis, sprains and strains, backache, period (menstrual) cramps, and gout pain.

 Naproxen works by blocking the effect of chemicals in your body, called cyclo-oxygenase (COX) enzymes.
 These enzymes help to make other chemicals in the body, called prostaglandins.
 Some prostaglandins are produced at sites of injury or damage, and cause pain and inflammation.
 By blocking the effect of COX enzymes, fewer prostaglandins are produced, which means pain and inflammation are eased.